OnArrow/recite_word/Lesson/Part 02/03/Lesson 28.md

 ```
 How many times have you written to diary?

-I've written to it three times so far
+I've written to it three times so far.
 ```

 ```
 How many times have you worn that dress?

-I've worn it three times so far
+I've worn it three times so far.
 ```

 ```
 How many times have you taken the exams?

-I've taken them three times so far
+I've taken them three times so far.
 ```